Uber drivers go on strike in London and U.S. ahead of IPO, early protests sparse

 Protests were sparsely attended in London, New York and California, and rides appeared easily available in some cities where strikes were called.

-Drivers and regulators around the world have long criticized the business tactics of Uber Technologies Inc. The expected valuation of up to $90 billion in its initial public offering on Friday is proving to be the latest flashpoint.
+Drivers and regulators around the world have long criticized the business tactics of Uber Technologies Inc (UBER.N).
+The expected valuation of up to $90 billion in its initial public offering on Friday is proving to be the latest flashpoint.

 Unions in Britain said support for the strike was strong, with drivers staying at home and passengers using the #UberShutDown hashtag to pledge solidarity on social media.
 The Uber app indicated fares were higher in London during a rainy morning rush hour due to increased demand.